After several long weeks of lockdown due to the COVID-19 pandemic, there are finally signs of things beginning to open back up again.

 Many states are putting social distancing requirements in place for businesses that are opening back up.
 These include wearing masks and having people distanced at least 6-feet apart.

 This could require some major rearranging of your on-site technology infrastructure to ensure everyone is working safely.
-You’ll want to get help with this from an IT professional (like Two River Computer) so you don’t end up disconnecting network cabling or other important connections that can cause major problems.

 Plan for Ongoing Disinfecting of Customer-Facing Electronics

 If you have a point-of-sale card reader, touchscreen computers that your customers use, or another customer-facing technology, to ensure everyone’s safety you’ll want to set up regular disinfecting of this equipment.